- Contact Us

 - Meet the Medical Board of Australia Registration Standards to obtain Limited or Provisional Registration

-- Completion of 12-month Internship
+- Have completed a 12-month Internship

 How to apply